isomerpages/sportsg-corp/_sports-education/Sports Leadership/Game For Life.md

 This collaboration is also published on RADO's internal shared platform.</p>
 </li>
 <li>
-<p>Game For Life Toolkit is integrated into the&nbsp;<a href="https://www.sportsingapore.gov.sg/Sports-Education/Sports-Leadership/Latest/2017/3/Game-for-Life-Toolkit-is-featured-in-Olympic-Values-Education-Program-Digital-Toolkit" rel="noopener noreferrer nofollow" target="_blank">Olympic Values Education Programme (OVEP) 2.0 Digital Resource Library</a>,
+<p>Game For Life Toolkit is integrated into the&nbsp;Olympic Values Education
-which&nbsp;help to reinforce the showcasing and implementation of values-based learning around the world.</p>
+Programme (OVEP) 2.0 Digital Resource Library, which&nbsp;help to reinforce the showcasing and implementation of values-based learning around the world.</p>
 </li>
 </ul>
 <div class="iframe-wrapper">